microsoft/Comparative-Analysis-for-Sustainability-Solution-Accelerator/README.md

 <br/>

->⚠️ **Important:** To avoid unnecessary costs, remember to take down your app if it's no longer in use, either by deleting the resource group in the Azure Portal, or shut down Azure Kubernetes Services.
+>⚠️ **Important:** To avoid unnecessary costs, remember to take down your app if it's no longer in use, either by shutting down Azure Kubernetes Services or deleting the resource group in the Azure Portal.

 <br />